Honduras–Mexico relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Touristic Cooperation (1990); Agreement on Combating Drug Trafficking and Drug Dependency (1990); Agreement on Scientific and Technical Cooperation (1995); Agreement on Educational and Cultural Cooperation (1998); Treaty on Joint Execution of Criminal Sentences (2003); Treaty on Mutual Legal Assistance in Criminal Matters (2004) and a Treaty on Maritime Delimitation (2005).

 Transportation

 There are direct flights between Mexico City and San Pedro Sula with Aeroméxico Connect.

 Trade relations

-In 2001, Mexico and Honduras (along with Guatemala and El Salvador) signed a free trade agreement known as the Free Trade Agreement with the Northern Triangle.
-In January 2013, the free trade agreement expanded to include Costa Rica and Nicaragua.
-In 2018, total trade between Honduras and Mexico amounted to US$1 billion.
-Hondura's main exports to Mexico include: automobile parts; shrimp and lobsters; cotton; lead; palm oil; coffee and textiles.
-Mexico's main exports to Honduras include: electronics (televisions, sound equipment and refrigerators); toys; equipment for the cement industry; leather; avocados; medicines; diapers and personal hygiene products.
+In June 2000, Mexico and Honduras (along with Guatemala and El Salvador) signed a free trade agreement which took effect in 2001.
+Since then, both Costa Rica and Nicaragua have joined the joint free trade agreement.
+In 2023, total trade between Honduras and Mexico amounted to US$2.2 billion.
+Hondura's main exports to Mexico include: electrical wires and cables, palm oil, sugar cane, clothing, and motor vehicles parts and accessories.
+Mexico's main exports to Honduras include: copper wires, electrical wires, malt extracts, oils of petroleum, motor vehicles and chemical based products.

-Since 2012, relations have improved since the coup in Honduras in 2009, thus Mexico becomes the largest foreign investor within latin america direct in Honduras.
-In 2016, Mexico invested more than $138 million in Honduras.
-Mexican investments represent 12% of all total foreign investments in Honduras.
 Several Mexican multinational companies such as América Móvil, Cemex, Grupo Bimbo and Gruma (among others) operate in Honduras.